UltraEngine/Benchmarks/README.md

 ### Instanced Geometry

-This measures the performance of object culling speed.
+This measures the performance of object culling speed in a worst-case scenario where frustum culling removes no objects.

 ![](instanced.png)